carrotsrc/WrongCore/README.md

 #### Log

-A log of what progress and changes can be found at the [http://carronautica.blogspot.com](Carronautica Blog)
+A log of what progress and changes can be found at the [Carronautica Blog](http://carronautica.blogspot.com)

 ### License